Sitecore/Habitat/README.md

 # Sitecore Habitat

 Habitat is an example Sitecore solution built on the [Helix architecture principles](http://helix.sitecore.net).
 It is designed to show how a Helix-based solution can be architected, and to demonstrate how tooling can be used to accomplish publishing, serialization, and testing.
-Habitat **is not intended** to be a starter solution, or as a reccomendation of tools for your solutions.
+Habitat **is not intended** to be a starter solution, or as a recommendation of tools for your solutions.

 The architecture and methodology focuses on: